Skip to main content

 Herbs (like basil, rosemary, and thyme)

 Herbs are a wonderful choice for pet-safe plants.
 Not only are they easy to grow, but growing them means you’ll get to have fresh herbs for your recipes.
 Some of the easiest herbs to grow indoors are ones that don’t take up too much space, including basil, chives, parsley, rosemary, and thyme.
-Most herbs will be happy with bright indirect light and regular watering.
+Most herbs will be happy with bright, indirect light and regular watering.
 You don’t want the soil to be soggy, but most herbs don’t like to dry out too much, either.

-Neither of these lists are exhaustive, so if you see a plant you like, look it up!
+Neither of these lists is exhaustive, so if you see a plant you like, look it up!
 A quick search will be able to tell you whether it’s safe for pets (and kids!) or not, and you’ll know right away whether it’s a plant you’ll feel comfortable adding to your collection.
 Most toxic plants can be kept out of reach and safely cared for, but there are plenty of pet-safe plants you can grow in their place.

 Kiera Baron